pachecod/babylonml/memory-bank/progress.md

 -   Performance implications of loading large assets haven't been tested.
 -   Interaction between the `material` component and the internal materials of `PhotoDome`/`VideoDome` might need refinement/clarification.
 -   `camera` component's `update` logic currently disposes and recreates the camera; a more efficient update modifying existing properties could be implemented later.
--   Active camera logic is basic ('first component wins').
-More complex scenarios (multiple cameras, dynamic removal) might require more sophisticated handling.
+-   Active camera logic is basic ('first component wins') and documented.
+More complex scenarios (multiple cameras, dynamic removal) might require more sophisticated handling or clearer documentation on manual JS intervention.
+-   **NEW:** Light Component: Adding a `light` attribute prevents the default light, but no component exists to parse it or create a light source.
+This is a known limitation requiring custom JS or a future component.
--   **NEW:** XR error handling is basic; relies on console messages and `WebXRDefaultExperience` UI.
+-   XR error handling is basic; relies on console messages and `WebXRDefaultExperience` UI.
--   **NEW:** XR feature set is minimal (session entry only).
+-   XR feature set is minimal (session entry only).
 Controllers, advanced AR features (hit-testing, anchors), etc., are not yet declaratively supported.
--   **NEW:** Compatibility and performance of XR features across different devices/browsers need testing.
+-   Compatibility and performance of XR features across different devices/browsers need testing.
 -   **FIXED:** `ReferenceError: BABYLON is not defined` in geometry component (used imported `AbstractMesh`).
 -   **FIXED:** Mesh loading example (`mesh_example.html`) updated to use a CORS-enabled URL (`Avocado.glb`).
 -   **FIXED:** Mesh loading logic in `geometry` component updated to correctly handle URLs with query parameters by passing the full URL as the filename to `SceneLoader.ImportMeshAsync`.
 -   **FIXED:** Mesh loading error ("JSON parse") by installing `@babylonjs/loaders` and importing `@babylonjs/loaders/glTF` in `geometry.js` to ensure the loader is registered.
+-   **FIXED:** Multi-camera example (`examples/multi_camera_scene.html`) switching logic now correctly attaches controls to the target camera regardless of its initial `attachControl` setting.
+-   **FIXED:** Camera component (`src/components/camera.js`) `update` method now correctly uses pre-parsed `position` and `target` data from the ComponentManager, resolving issues with UniversalCamera setup.
+   **FIXED:** Material component (`src/components/material.js`) `update` method now correctly converts parsed color objects (e.g., `{r,g,b}`) into `BABYLON.Color3` instances before applying them to material properties (e.g., `diffuseColor`), enabling dynamic updates via `setAttribute`.

 ## Project Evolution / Decisions

 -   **Decision Implemented:** Extended the existing `geometry` component to handle `mesh`, `photodome`, and `videodome` types.
 -   **Decision Implemented:** Created a new `camera` component to handle camera definitions declaratively.
 -   **Decision Implemented:** Added basic XR support via an `xr` attribute on `<bml-scene>` leveraging `WebXRDefaultExperience`.
+-   **Decision Implemented:** Clarified default camera/light behavior and multiple camera handling in documentation and examples.